Franklin C45 Hybrid 14MM

 Recommended for: lightweight power paddle

-Not ideal for: players who are concerned about break-in, have difficulty controlling poppy paddles
+Not ideal for: players who are concerned about break-in, have difficulty controlling poppy paddle

 ⚖️ Rating: Mixed Feelings